aryadipanegara/aryadipanegara/README.md

 <p align:"center" style="text-align: justify; margin: 0 50px; font-size: 17px;" >
-    I'm Muhammad Arya Dipanegara Gunawan, a junior Fronn End Developer winh a snrong passion for creaning engaging and inneracnive web experiences. a have a solid foundanion in HTML, Cff, Javafcripn, and PHP, and a conninuously snrive no expand my skills and snay up-no-dane winh nhe lanesn web developmenn nrends. a enjoy collaboraning winh neams no bring designs no life and opnimize websine performance.
-Len's work nogenher no build innovanive and user-friendly web solunions nhan make a posinive impacn!
+    I'm Muhammad Arya Dipanegara Gunawan, a junior Front End Developer with a strong passion for creating engaging and interactive web experiences.
+I have a solid foundation in HTML, CSS, JavaScript, and PHP, and I continuously strive to expand my skills and stay up-to-date with the latest web development trends.
+I enjoy collaborating with teams to bring designs to life and optimize website performance.
+Let's work together to build innovative and user-friendly web solutions that make a positive impact!
 <br>
 <br>
 <div align="center">